Skip to main content

 Navy Nuclear (MM-N, EM-N, ET-N)

 The most sought-after energy background.
 Nuclear Machinist's Mates, Electrician's Mates, and Electronics Technicians are fast-tracked into civilian nuclear operator, senior reactor operator, and nuclear engineer roles.
-Starting salaries of $80K-$110K+ are common.
+Starting salaries of $80K-$110K+ with $10K-$30K signing bonuses.

 Highest Demand